hu-macsy/simexpal/docs/command_line_reference.rst

 :--delete-source: Deletes the source directory when purging.
 :--install:       Installs the build files.
 :--purge:         Deletes all related build files.
-:--recheckout:    Deletes the cloned git repository, re-clones, regenerates,
+:--recheckout:    Deletes the cloned git repository, reclones, regenerates,
-                  reconfigures, re-compiles, and reinstalls it.
+                  reconfigures, recompiles, and reinstalls it.
-:--recompile:     Re-compiles and reinstall the build.
+:--recompile:     Recompiles and reinstall the build.
-:--reconfigure:   Re-configures the build.
+:--reconfigure:   Reconfigures the build.
-:--regenerate:    Re-generates the build.
+:--regenerate:    Regenerates the build.
-:--reinstall:     Re-installs the build.
+:--reinstall:     Reinstalls the build.
-:--reregenerate:  Re-generates, re-configures, re-compiles, and reinstalls the build.
+:--reregenerate:  Regenerates, reconfigures, recompiles, and reinstalls the build.

 The ``--checkout``, ``--recheckout`` and ``--purge`` arguments further require the ``-f`` argument to confirm their actions.